- Do I have to reserve my spot(s) in advance?

 The weather on our bay can be unpredictable and can sway from sunny and warm to slightly chilly to pretty darn cold and wet.
 For this reason we recommend layering your clothing so you may adjust throughout your trip if needed.

 During winter months we encourage a warm hat such as a beanie and gloves as the railings can get wet and cold.
+A rain jacket isn’t a bad idea but if you forget and need one, we have “fashion forward” rain ponchos available for a $2.00 purchase.
 Regardless of time of year, no heels or leather soled shoes.
 This means no high heels, wedges, or heeled boots or any shoes with leather soles.
 Comfortable sneakers are most recommended.

 - What should we bring?